ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ipccwg1ar5ch9.rst

    Southern Australia/New Zealand (SAUs).
    The positions of these regions are defined following (Seneviratne et al., 2012) and differ from the ones in Fig. 9.38.
-   Similar to Fig. 9.39 a,c,e from Flato et al. (2013), time period and exact choice of models different.
+   Similar to Fig. 9.39 a,c,e from Flato et al. (2013), CMIP6 instead of CMIP3 and
+   set of CMIP5 models used different.

 .. figure:: /recipes/figures/ipccwg1ar5ch9/fig-9-39-pr.png
    :align: center

    Figure 9.39pr: Box and whisker plots showing the 5th, 25th, 50th, 75th
-   and 95th percentiles of the seasonal- and annual mean biases for precipitation (pr) for 1980-1999 between 38 CMIP5 models (box and whiskers) or 18 CMIP3 models (crosses) and CRU data.
+   and 95th percentiles of the seasonal- and annual mean biases for precipitation (pr) for 1980-2005 between 38 CMIP5 models (box and whiskers) or 22 CMIP6 models (crosses) and CRU data.
    The regions are: Alaska/NW Canada (ALAs),
    Eastern Canada/Greenland/Iceland (CGIs), Western North America(WNAs),
    Central North America (CNAs), Eastern North America (ENAs),